maniacx/Battery-Health-Charging/.github/README.md

 ```
 ### Acer
 * 2 preset Full capacity and Maximum Life Span modes set at 100% and 80%.
 Fixed threshold (not customizable).
-* Maximum Life Span mode is the what Samsung refers to as **smart charging mode**
+* Maximum Life Span mode is the what Acer refers to as **Battery Limit charge**
-* Depends on separate kernel module installation https://github.com/frederik-h/acer-wmi-battery
+* Depends on separate kernel module (dkms) installation https://github.com/frederik-h/acer-wmi-battery
 (This kernel module is supported by a third party and I am not in any way not responsible for the kernel module installation, bugs or damages)
 * This Extension supports Acer laptops having the below path.
 ```bash